New World monkey: Characteristics

 New World monkeys are small to mid-sized primates, ranging from the pygmy marmoset (the world's smallest monkey), at 14 to 16 cm and a weight of 120 to 190 g, to the southern muriqui, at 55 to 70 cm and a weight of 12 to 15 kg.
 New World monkeys differ slightly from Old World monkeys in several aspects.
 The most prominent phenotypic distinction is the nose, which is the feature used most commonly to distinguish between the two groups.
-The clade for the New World monkeys, Platyrrhini, means "flat nosed".
-The noses of New World monkeys are flatter than the narrow noses of the Old World monkeys, and have side-facing nostrils.
+The clade for New World monkeys, Platyrrhini, means "flat nosed".
+The noses of New World monkeys are flatter than the narrow noses of Old World monkeys, and have side-facing nostrils.

 New World monkeys are the only monkeys with prehensile tails—in comparison with the shorter, non-grasping tails of the anthropoids of the Old World.
-Prehensility has evolved at least two distinct times in platyrrhines, in the Atelidae family (spider monkeys, wooly spider monkeys, howler monkeys, and wooly monkeys), and in capuchin monkeys (Cebus).
+Prehensility has evolved at least two distinct times in platyrrhines, in the Atelidae family (spider monkeys, woolly spider monkeys, howler monkeys, and woolly monkeys), and in capuchin monkeys (Cebus).
 Although prehensility is present in all of these primate species, skeletal and muscular-based morphological differences between these two groups indicate that the trait evolved separately through convergent evolution.
 The fully prehensile tails that have evolved in Atelidae allow the primates to suspend their entire body weight by only their tails, with arms and legs free for other foraging and locomotive activities.
 Semi-prehensile tails in Cebus can be used for balance by wrapping the tail around branches and supporting a large portion of their weight.

 New World monkeys (except for the howler monkeys of genus Alouatta) also typically lack the trichromatic vision of Old World monkeys.
 Colour vision in New World primates relies on a single gene on the X-chromosome to produce pigments that absorb medium and long wavelength light, which contrasts with short wavelength light.
 As a result, males rely on a single medium/long pigment gene and are dichromatic, as are homozygous females.
 Heterozygous females may possess two alleles with different sensitivities within this range, and so can display trichromatic vision.